Shannon–Fano coding: Expected word length

+and the crossover points $b_1=0.3190251\ldots$, $b_2=0.3196323\ldots$, and $p^*=0.415798\ldots$ are chosen algebraically as the crossing point of the respective curves.

 Comparison with other coding methods

 Neither Shannon–Fano algorithm is guaranteed to generate an optimal code.
 For this reason, Shannon–Fano codes are almost never used; Huffman coding is almost as computationally simple and produces prefix codes that always achieve the lowest possible expected code word length, under the constraints that each symbol is represented by a code formed of an integral number of bits.
 This is a constraint that is often unneeded, since the codes will be packed end-to-end in long sequences.
 If we consider groups of codes at a time, symbol-by-symbol Huffman coding is only optimal if the probabilities of the symbols are independent and are some power of a half, i.e., $\textstyle 1 / 2^k$.
 In most situations, arithmetic coding can produce greater overall compression than either Huffman or Shannon–Fano, since it can encode in fractional numbers of bits which more closely approximate the actual information content of the symbol.
 However, arithmetic coding has not superseded Huffman the way that Huffman supersedes Shannon–Fano, both because arithmetic coding is more computationally expensive and because it is covered by multiple patents.